SQL API Reference

 The SQL API allows you to execute custom SQL queries configured on the Lovrabet platform.

-When to Use SQL API?
+When to Use the SQL API?

 | Scenario | Recommended API |